orel0007/MizeRateLimiter/README.md

 # MizeRateLimiter-
 owner: Orel Aviad
-##
-I needed a way to control how many times an action can be performed in a given time window.
+project way to control how many times an action can be performed in a given time window.
 This rate limiter helps manage API requests, prevent overload, and ensure smooth execution.
-###
+##-
 Using SemaphoreSlim Instead of lock or Mutex lock does not support async/await, and muter is slow.
 ###